ballerina-platform/ballerina-spec/beps/lib-graphql/1460_graphql_client_subscription_support.md

 # + reconnect - The reconnection configurations.
 Nil value disables automatic reconnection
 # + pingMessageHandler - The handler for the `ping` messages received from the server.
 If not
 #                        provided, the client automatically responds with a `pong` message
+# + keepAlive - The client-side keep-alive configuration.
+The client periodically pings the server
+#               to detect a silently dropped connection
 # + websocketConfig - The configurations of the underlying `websocket:Client`
 public type WebSocketConfiguration record {|
     string? serviceUrl = ();